jcatana/reaper/README.md

 ## Caveats

+- Currently requires featureGate RemoveSelfLink to be set to false as it relies on selflink to derive the object yaml for backups.
 - Reaper is intended to be used on Kubernetes DEV clusters where the developers aren't using autoscaler-scale-to-zero or don't clean up after themselves.
 - Reaper will only remove resource consuming objects.
 - Reaper does not remove things like configMaps, secrets, or services (currently).